 1. High Rates of Internet Usage

-2. The High Number of Smartphone Users
+2. High Number of Smartphone Users

 3. Favourable Taxation Policy For Businesses

-Choosing an E-commerce Business Model
+Choose an E-commerce Business Model

 In this business model, you operate without having an inventory, or even shipping your products to the customers.
 If you want to quickly turn a profit or without thinking much of product development or investing heavily at the start, you might want to consider this.